 If Hillary doesn't go biracial on her ticket, perhaps bipartisan is on the table.
 The country and two major parties could be united by a Democratic Presidential candidate like former Secretary Clinton if she chooses to run with a moderate Republican Vice Presidential candidate like Huntsman, the former Utah Governor and Ambassador to China.

-Birthplace: Redwood City, California, USAsee more on Jon Huntsman, Jr.
+Birthplace: San Francisco Peninsula, Redwood City, Northern California, San Mateo County, California, + moresee more on Jon Huntsman, Jr.